Seven Years of Mostly About Stories

 Even with those bright spots, I struggled to write.
 I wrote and was immediately disheartened by the words, which meant I ended up producing blank pages rather than drafts that could later be improved.
 War and Peace, a novel I hold in high esteem, and which seems supremely natural, was actually redrafted and line-edited something like ten times.
 Perhaps only Goethe could get perfection the first time round, but plenty of people have produced things which in the end were even better, and all because they did not give up on what they started.
 This was not me: I produced neither perfection nor imperfection, unless we count the blank page perfection, and I am not into that kind of game.

 After graduating, I did write the odd story, but given I spent vast amounts of time unemployed thanks to a certain autocrat, I was not making the most of my time.
 Writers get better by writing, they often say.
 There might be more to it than that, but it’s a good starting point, and one I wasn’t much aligned with.
 For various reasons, but primarily this incessant self-criticism, I got nowhere.
 It was also a little disturbing that I had no “ideas” for a novel.
 Any amateur will find it’s fairly easy to come up with great ideas – the family saga, the modernised War and Peace, etc – but it soon becomes apparent that these overarching ideas must be broken down into little ideas, little narratives, or they will not be possible to write at all.
-It wouldn’t even be akin to building the skeleton of a house – it would be like putting up the walls without the edges, and watching them fall over at the first gust.
+It wouldn’t even be akin to building the skeleton of a house – it would be like putting up the walls without the corners, and watching them fall over at the first gust.
 It’s the little ideas, the observations that sparkle on each page, that make a novel great – great ideas for overarching stories are easy, as ultimately there’s less originality there than you might think.

 Anyway, this idea that is absolutely central to my idea of my own self – that I am a writer, must be a writer – was finding little justification in reality.
 Until this year, round about the half way part.